JimmyIL/Terraform-import-AWS-resources/README.md

 # Terraform-import-AWS-resources
-### Powershell/pwsh functions that import all the specified resources in AWS per region
+### Powershell/pwsh functions that import all the specified resources in an AWS region into its own terraform statefile in it's own folder.

 ## Prequisits
+<br> MUST not have an existing terraform statefile in current directory.
+(It will just create a new statefile, just delete after the import and move resource folder .tf to your project's location.
 <br>pwsh 7/powershell 7+
 <br>Must use Terraform versions <1.3.0 (or was it <= 1.2.8?)
 <br>any terraform version higher than those ^ do not have "--allow-missing-config" (sadly was removed by hashicorp.)